Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Modify the instance security group to allow inbound SSH traffic from the SysOps administrator's IP address.
 - [ ] Modify the instance security group to allow outbound SSH traffic to the SysOps administrator's IP address.

 ### A SysOps administrator has used AWS Cloud Formal ion to deploy a serverless application Into a production VPC.
 The application consists of an AWS Lambda function an Amazon DynamoDB table, and an Amazon API Gateway API.
-The SysOps administrator must delete the AWS Cloud Formation stack without deleting the DynamoDB table.
-Which action should the SysOps administrator take before deleting the AWS Cloud Formation stack?
+The SysOps administrator must delete the AWS CloudFormation stack without deleting the DynamoDB table.
+Which action should the SysOps administrator take before deleting the AWS CloudFormation stack?

 - [x] Add a Retain deletion policy to the DynamoDB resource in the AWS CloudFormation stack.
 - [ ] Add a Snapshot deletion policy to the DynamoDB resource in the AWS CloudFormation stack.
-- [ ] Enable termination protection on the AWS Cloud Formation stack.
+- [ ] Enable termination protection on the AWS CloudFormation stack.
 - [ ] Update the application's IAM policy with a Deny statement for the dynamodb:DeleteTabie action.

 ### A SysOps administrator wants to manage a web server application with AWS Elastic Beanstalk.
 The Elastic Beanstalk service must maintain full capacity for new deployments at all times.
 Which deployment policies satisfy this requirement?
 (Select TWO.)